 For current exchange rates, see www.xe.com.

-Changing foreign currency (and to a lesser extent old-fashioned travellers cheques) is usually no problem at NZ banks or at licensed money changers (eg Travelex) in major tourist areas, cities and airports.
+Changing foreign currency (and to a lesser extent travellers cheques) is usually no problem at NZ banks or at licensed money changers (eg Travelex) in major tourist areas, cities and airports.
 However, withdrawing directly from ATMs usually secures the most favourable rates.

 Tipping is completely optional in NZ.

-Guides Your kayaking guide or tour group leader will happily accept tips; up to $10 is fine.
+Guides Your kayaking guide or tour-group leader would happily accept tips; and $10 is kind.

-Restaurants The total on your bill is all you need to pay (though sometimes a service charge is factored in).
+Restaurants The total on your bill is all you need to pay.
 If you like, reward good service with 5% to 10%.

 Amex, Travelex and other international brands of travellers cheques are a bit old hat these days, but they're still easily exchanged at banks and money changers.
-Present your passport for identification when cashing them; shop around for the best rates.
+Present your passport for identification when cashing them, and shop around for the best rates if you can.